GoogleChromeLabs/pwacompat/README.md

-Progressr is a drop-in JS companion library to [Always Be Progressive](https://samthor.github.io/AlwaysBeProgressive/).
+pwacompat is a drop-in JS companion library to [Always Be Progressive](https://samthor.github.io/AlwaysBeProgressive/).

 This library takes a modern website with (but not limited to) a `manifest.json` file and, where possible, provides support to non-standard browsers such as Safari on iOS and UC Browser.